 Ognisko Polskie – The Polish Hearth Club

 This place is so close to my heart.
-When my grandfather finally found out his wife and child were alive in 1946 he had to wait another 12 years to meet them, and when they arrived in the UK he took them straight here for a meal.
-Founded in 1939, and inaugurated by HRH the Duke of Kent, as an officers’ club, it became the centre of cultural life for the Polish community in exile, and was known as the Wawel Emigracji (Wawel Castle of the emigres).
+When my grandfather finally found that his wife and child were still alive in 1946 he had to wait another 12 years to meet them due to the Iron Curtain.
+When they arrived in the UK he took them straight here for a meal.
+Founded in 1939 and inaugurated by HRH the Duke of Kent as an officers’ club, it became the centre of cultural life for the Polish community in exile, and was known as the Wawel Emigracji (Wawel Castle of the emigres).
 It hosted the elite of Polish London, generals, writers, artists, poets and singers.
-Although it is a members’ club, it hosts exhibitions, lectures, recitals and occasional weddings and birthday parties – I had one there not so long ago – a fantastic night as many of my friends will remember.
+Although it is a members club, it hosts exhibitions, lectures, recitals and occasional weddings and birthday parties – I had one there not so long ago – a fantastic night as many of my friends will remember.
 The restaurant serves superb food as does the bar – well worth a visit.

 55 Princes Gate, Exhibition Road, London SW7 2PG

 Open 7 days a week, Lunch 12.00pm – 3.00pm, Dinner 5.30pm – 11.15pm (10:30pm on Sundays)